 - Pineapple hats

-I was very happy with these results, but I still took the time to dig a little deeper on AliExpress to explore some more products.
+I was very happy with these results, but I still took the time to dig a little deeper and explore some more products.

 After all, the more product research you do, the more likely you are to find products which will be successful for your business.